ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Blackbox ADI Synthesis

-The machine learning community has proposed practical techniques to \textit{estimate} gradients in a blackbox setting.
-Such methods have been commonly used in generating adversary examples~\cite{chen2017zoo, ilyas2018black, tramer2017ensemble, narodytska2016simple}.
-We thus present a gradient estimation-based approach to synthesizing ADIs; therefore, \ma\ does not need to access the trained models on \mb.
-We use the finite difference method (FDM)~\cite{grossmann2007numerical} to estimate the gradient in the following manner:
+The machine learning community has proposed blackbox gradient estimation approaches.
+Such methods are used in generating adversary examples~\cite{chen2017zoo, ilyas2018black, tramer2017ensemble, narodytska2016simple}.
+We use a gradient estimation-based approach to synthesizing ADIs, so \ma\ does not need to access \mb's trained models.
+We use the finite difference method (FDM)~\cite{grossmann2007numerical} to estimate gradient: